Climbing has helped Georgia, a woman on the autism spectrum, to confront her issues and realize that, for her, ‘normal’ just isn’t.

 Moyzee is a singer-songwriter who uses his songs as a platform to be heard.
 A die-hard romantic, many of his songs revolve around love.

-Jamie has a profound learning disability.
-Despite being close to nonverbal, he demonstrates charisma, humor and emotional sensitivity.
+Jamie has a learning disability and despite being close to nonverbal, he demonstrates charisma, humor and emotional sensitivity.

-A documentary about two brothers, acclaimed Aboriginal actor Aaron Pedersen, and Vinnie Pedersen, who has an intellectual disability.
+An insight into two brothers: acclaimed Aboriginal actor Aaron Pedersen, and Vinnie, who has an intellectual disability.

-A modern dance performance – Navigating through life makes every human face different situations; some in favor of and others against the tide.
+A modern dance performance – every human faces different situations; some in favor of and others against the tide.

 A father-son fishing duo from Brooklyn go fishing in Jamaica Bay, Queens.
-Little Sal has learning disabilities and uses fishing to connect to the world.
+Little Sal uses fishing to connect to the world.

-Ben is a spritely young man with a bright future.
-Living with autism is of no consequence for Ben, except when it comes to his boss, and finding love.
+Living with autism is of no consequence for Ben, except when it comes to his boss and finding love.

-A film crew captures the happenings during the making of a vampire film.
-Reality become blurred as the actors lose themselves in their roles.
+A film crew captures the happenings during the making of a vampire film as reality becomes blurred.

 Soon after college, mental illness interrupted Bud Clayman’s dreams of a filmmaking career.

-In 2007, when a Minneapolis Theater company put on a show titled “Rise of the Celebretards,” people with disabilities and their allies took action.
+When a Minneapolis theater company put on a show titled “Rise of the Celebretards,” people with disabilities took action.